 If a coulomb of static charge has a certain voltage, some work must have been done on the charges in order to create that potential difference.
 Much as an object lifted above the Earth to a higher gravitational potential energy can be released and allowed to fall, charges can be 'released' if given a place to go.
 If they are allowed to, electrons will travel in the direction that will reduce extremes of charge and thus reduce their electrical potential energy.
-Electrons will go from an area of negative charge to an area of positive charge, from an area of slightly negative charge, or from an area of slightly positive charge to an area of slightly negative charge to reduce potential difference.
+Electrons will go from an area of negative charge to an area of positive charge, from an area of extremely negative charge to an area of slightly positive charge to an area of extremely positive charge to reduce potential difference.
 All that is needed is to give the electrons a complete path, or 'circuit.'